 Under the recent French protectorate, when legal documentation such as birth certificate required a family name, Cambodian just take the name of their immediate male ancestor, usually their father or grand father's name as their family name.

 The Sanskrit word Rakkasomakola (Rakka-Soma-Kola) by in large refers to the family of the Soma (Moon) line of kings.
-The word Rakka, otherwise undefined, could be a faultif of the word "rakta" meaning red and is equivalent to the Pali word Syam.
-In correlation to the Middle-eastern source, Gilgamesh came to the Netherland to find the tree of life and later formed his Sumerian legacy in close connection with the Babylon God Meruduk.
+The word Rakka, otherwise undefined, could be a faulty of the word "rakta" meaning red and is equivalent to the Pali word Syam (The Indianization: Notes: The Siam Country).
+In correlation to the Middle-Eastern source, Gilgamesh came to the Netherland to find the tree of life and later formed his Sumerian legacy in close connection with the Babylon God Meruduk.
 His close friend Enkidu joined him later to fight against the Nanda (The bull of heaven).
-It was when the Dvipavamsa making reference to the race of Giant invading Sloutheast India but was driven out later from Langkadvipa by Buddha Gautama.
+It was when the Dvipavamsa making reference to the race of Giant invading Southeast Asia, but was driven out later from Langkadvipa by Buddha Gautama.

 - The Kam identity

 The association of the Kam identity to the Khmer that was valid on the ground of cultural exchange between the leadership of Gandhara and the people of Indochina rejects the misconception of the Southern Tai migration theory.
 Either through India or through Central China, only the Kam leadership reached Indochina.
 They might bring along members of their own family, but the settlements of these families of Central Asian stocks in the south never involved with mass migration.
 The Southeast Asian Kam people were then the Khmer-Mon people speaking Khmer-Mon tongue.